gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 <!-- _class: center-image -->

-## 06-traffic-gen: `HybridGenerator`: Dividing Memory Address Range Cont.
+## 06-traffic-gen: HybridGenerator: Dividing Memory Address Range Cont.

 In the end, this is how each core will simulate memory accesses.